yipeichan/yipeichan.github.io/optionPricing.md

 ## Pricing Algorithm-- Monte Carlo Simulation
 <div class="f">
 The pricing algorithm can be sepreated into process as follows:
 1. Generate a uniformly distributed random variable between 0 and 1, and compute the value under normal distribution using the inverse cummulative distribution function.
-The inverse cummulative distribution function can be written in different ways which is often discussed in the course of Numerical Analysis.
+The inverse cummulative distribution function can be written in different ways which is often discussed in the course of Numerical Analysis.</div>

 ```python
 #  Generate a uniformly distributed random variable